Stevenhaque/OIBSIP-2-2/README.md

 A tribute page.
-It is created by using HTML, CSS.
+It is created by using HTML and CSS.